SQL server change tracking

 Data restore

-Cleanup during river extraction
+Cleanup during Data Flow extraction

-By the time the changes are obtained, the recent synchronization version might no longer be valid.
-Therefore, an error pops up - "Min valid version is greater than the last synchronization version.
-Please reinitialize the table".
-To re-initialize the table, navigate to your River's Schema and choose "Set initiate migration for all tables" from the three dots menu.
+By the time Data Integration retrieves the changes, the recent synchronization version might no longer be valid.
+Therefore, an error pops up - Min valid version is greater than the last synchronization version.
+Please reinitialize the table.
+To re-initialize the table, navigate to your Data Flow's Schema and choose Set initiate migration for all tables from the three dots menu.

-All the chosen tables should have the status "Waiting For Migration," which indicates that your synchronization version has been reset.
+All the chosen tables should have the status Waiting For Migration, which indicates that Data Integration reset your synchronization version.

 Verifying change tracking status